judithkoelewijn/custom_hitster/README.md

 ---

+## 👋🏽 Time to play
+Please scan the cards with the 'qr' functionality on your phone (you cannot use the hitster app) and be aware the title will be visible.
+So make sure to turn the phone upside down after scanning, and before the API loads the song in Spotify.

 ## 📬 License & Attribution

 This project was created by **Judith Koelewijn**.
 Feel free to reuse and adapt the code for personal or educational purposes.